Widen/cloudfront-auth/README.md

 1. If your CloudFront distribution is pointed at an S3 bucket, [configure origin access identity](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html#private-content-creating-oai-console) so S3 objects can be stored with private permissions
 1. Clone or download this repo
 1. Create an OAuth 2.0 client using the [Google Developers Console](https://console.developers.google.com/apis/credentials).
 1. Lambda@Edge does not support environment variables, so a config file is necessary to be included in the Lambda upload ZIP.
 Execute `make` and enter your [Google OAuth credentials](https://developers.google.com/identity/protocols/OpenIDConnect#getcredentials): client id, client secret, callback path, and hosted domain along with the token age (in seconds) when prompted.
 If RSA public/private keys do not exist under the names id_rsa/id_rsa.pub respectively, new ones will automatically be generated.
+You can choose from three AuthZ methods:
+   1. Hosted Domain
+      1. Only check that verified email ends with hosted domain.
+Leave 'Enter email lookup URL' blank.
+   1. HTTP Email Lookup
+      1. Check that verified email exists in JSON array from given site.
+Enter email lookup URL when prompted.
+   1. Google Groups Lookup
+      1. Check that verified email exists in one of given Google Groups.
+Download your service account JSON file and rename to 'google-authz.json' (example below).
+Place it in the root directory and add the key 'cloudfront_authz_groups' whose value is a JSON array of groups to check.
+The Makefile will detect this file exists and will not prompte you to enter an email lookup URL.
 1. Upload the resulting `cloudfront-google-auth.zip` to Lambda (ZIP contains index.js, package.json, package-lock.json, config.js, and the node_modules directory.)
 1. Configure CloudFront to use the Lambda function upon **viewer request**: